22 Apr Tech Equilibrium in Market Research

-Organizations are now confronted with the evolving buyer journey due to many automated purchasing solutions.
+Due to many automated purchasing solutions, organizations are now confronted with the evolving buyer journey.
 As a result, the consumer expects way more personalization with their service.
 Businesses are becoming more acute in developing strategies to support a human-centric program with customers who expect authenticity, personalization and immediacy in their customer experience.

 Best practices and the status quo are no longer applicable, and new methods and techniques are needed.

 The ways we use, collect and report data are continuously being reassessed.